williamgilpin/flowtrace_docs/flowtrace_python.md

 ### Keywords

+**invert_color : bool**
++ Set to "True" for dark objects moving against a white background

 **take_diff : bool**
-+ whether to take the difference of consecutive frames
++ Whether to take the difference of consecutive frames

 **diff_order : int**
-+ the order of the difference in frames when take_diff is used
++ The order of the difference in frames when take_diff is used

 **subtract_median : bool**
 + For each substack, subtract the median before taking the z projection